 Note: If Do not retain cardholder information (requires purge and disabling of deferred payments) is enabled, iMIS saves transactions without cardholder data and shows only gateway reference number and authorization code fields.

 Note: If you bypass these options by putting payment card data into user-defined tables or by using custom encryption methods, you are responsible for PCI Compliance in the handling of that data.

 - Click Save.

-- If you chose Do not retain cardholder information, open DB Maintenance (go to Start > ASI > iMIS > Tools > iMIS DB Maintenance Utility) and complete the database preparation steps for your option on the PCI tab.
-See Database Maintenance for more information.
+- If you chose Do not retain cardholder information (requires purge and disabling of deferred payments), open DB Maintenance (go to Start > ASI > iMIS > Tools > iMIS DB Maintenance Utility) and complete the database preparation steps for your option on the PCI tab.

 Depending on which option you choose in AR/Cash Setup, implementing advanced PCI Compliance support requires changes to your iMIS database: